Exact Volumes of Semi-Algebraic Convex Bodies: Volumes via differential equations

 The fundamental starting point for computing volumes using differential operators is a shift in perspective.
-While, of course, the volume $\vol(C)$ can be realized as an integral in $\mathbb{R}^n$ of the constant function $1$ over $C$ itself, it is much more useful to describe it as an integral over a closed integration contour in $\mathbb{C}^n$ as follows. \begin{lemma} Let $C = \{ x \in \mathbb{R}^n \mid f(x) > 0 \}$ be a bounded region of $\mathbb R^n$ given by a single polynomial $f\in \mathbb{Q}[x_1,\ldots, x_n]$ and assume that its vanishing set $V(f)$ is a smooth variety.
-Then, the volume of the semi-algebraic set $C$ is a period of the rational function
+While, of course, the volume $\vol(C)$ can be realized as an integral in $\mathbb{R}^n$ of the constant function $1$ over $C$ itself, it is much more useful to describe it as an integral over a closed integration contour in $\mathbb{C}^n$ as follows.